|

 then routed to their proper destinations (antenna

 on roof, AC system, etc.).
+Choose an electrode wisely.

 Don't use cold water pipes or AC service neutrals